Home Gym Setup: Essential Equipment Under $200

 • Shoulder decompression stretches

 A quality mat makes floor work dramatically more comfortable.
-It also protects hardwood floors during dumbbell work.
+It also protects hardwood floors during dumbbell work and gives you a dedicated training surface that puts you in the right headspace.

 Manduka PRO Yoga Mat